MARTIMM/raku-mongodb-driver/README.md

 * While we can add users to the database we cannot authenticate due to the lack of supported modules in perl 6.
 E.g. I'd like to have SCRAM-SHA1 to authenticate with.
 * Other items to [check](https://docs.mongodb.org/manual/reference/limits/)
 * Table to map mongo status codes to severity level.
 This will modify the default severity when an error code from the server is received.
 Look [here](https://github.com/mongodb/mongo/blob/master/docs/errors.md)
+* I am not satisfied with logging.
+A few changes are;
+  * send the output to a separate class of which the object of it is in a thread.
+The information is then sent via a channel.
+This way it will always be synchronised (need to check that though).
+  * The output to the log should be changed.
+Perhaps files and line numbers are not really needed.
+More something like an error code of a combination of class and line number of *-message() function.

 ## CHANGELOG